Bangladesh: Protesters storm prime minister's palace – DW – 08/05/2024

 Several hundred are people believed to have been killed in clashes since the unrest began.

-Protesters are also calling for an end to Hasina's rule, with her government accused by rights groups of misusing state institutions to keep hold of power and of cracking down on dissent.
+Protesters had called for an end to Hasina's rule, with her government accused by rights groups of misusing state institutions to keep hold of power and of cracking down on dissent.

 Hasina's ruling Awami League party, for its part, has said the transformation of the rallies into broader anti-government protests shows that the protests have been appropriated by the main opposition Bangladesh Nationalist Party and the now-banned Jamaat-e-Islami party.